ncredinburgh/JavaForSmallTeams/basics/700_beware_casts_and_generics_warnings.md

 #### Poor design

 Sometimes removing a cast or fixing a warning is non trivial.
-We have bumped into issue 2 - poor design.
+We have bumped into issue two - poor design.

 For example